Marianne Leone Cooper

 Marianne Leone Cooper (born January 2, 1952) is an American film and television actress, screenwriter and essayist.
-Her longest-running recurring role was playing Christopher Moltisanti's mother on The Sopranos.
+She is best known for playing Christopher Moltisanti's mother on The Sopranos.

 Early life

-Cooper was born Marianne Leone in Boston, Massachusetts, to Italian immigrants.
-She married actor Chris Cooper in 1983.
-In 1987, their son, Jesse Lanier Cooper, was born.
-Three months premature, Jesse developed a cerebral hemorrhage and cerebral palsy.
-After searching for the best schools for children with special needs, Cooper and Leone moved to Kingston, Massachusetts, where they became strong advocates for disabled children.
-In 2024, Cooper served as an executive producer of the documentary My Own Normal about Alexander Freeman, a filmmaker from Newton, Massachusetts who has cerebral palsy, following his journey of becoming a partner and father and confronting the pain of his parent' reaction.
-The documentary world premiered at Independent Film Festival Boston.
+Cooper was born Marianne Leone in Nonantum, Massachusetts, to Italian immigrants.
+During World War II, her mother and aunt worked in a factory in Nonantum.
+Cooper attended Catholic school for twelve years.

 Career

-Acting

-Leone has had roles in several films, including The Thin Blue Line (1988), True Love (1989), Goodfellas (1990), Household Saints (1993) and The Three Stooges (2012).
+Cooper began her career in acting with the The Thin Blue Line in 1988.
+In the following years, she acted in True Love (1989), Goodfellas (1990), Household Saints (1993), and The Three Stooges (2012).
 She has also acted in a small number of television series, including Kate & Allie (1985) and Brotherhood (2007).
 Her longest-running recurring role was playing Christopher Moltisanti's mother in nine episodes of The Sopranos from 2002 to 2007.

-Writing
+She wrote the screenplay for Hurricane Mary, a true life story of a mother's struggles to have her disabled twin daughters integrated into the public school system.
+Chris Cooper, Dakota Fanning, Elle Fanning, William H. Macy, and Meryl Streep were cast in the project.

-Leone's essays have appeared in The Boston Globe.
+In 2010, Leone's essays appeared in The Boston Globe.
 Her essay "Knitting: Epic Fail" appears in the anthology Knitting Yarns: Writers on Knitting, published by W. W. Norton & Company in 2013.

-Her screenplay, Hurricane Mary, is a true life story of a mother's struggles to have her disabled twin daughters integrated into the public school system.
-It is being made into a movie starring Chris Cooper, William H. Macy and Meryl Streep.
+In 2024, Cooper served as an executive producer of the documentary My Own Normal about Alexander Freeman, a filmmaker from Newton, Massachusetts who has cerebral palsy.
+The film follows his journey of becoming a partner and father and confronting the pain of his parent's reaction.
+The documentary world premiered at the Independent Film Festival Boston.